PlayQ/unity-uitest-tool/README.md

 }
 ```

-But it's too much of manual work to find necessary GameObject in editor's scene, copy it's full path and paste into test code.
-[Flow Recorder](#flow-recorder) can do this for you.
-Let's create class that show `Flow Recorder` when and how it should display it.
-It should be inherited from `ShowHelperBase` class and implement `CreateGenerator`.
+Let's create class that show [Flow Recorder](#flow-recorder) when and how it should display it.
+It should be inherited from `ShowHelperBase` class and implement `CreateGenerator()` method. `CreateGenerator` desribe what entered paramets has method, what default parametrs should be used and how to generate code.

 Also you can override `bool IsAvailable(GameObject go)` method.
 It will set, is assertation available for current `GameObject`.
-As default it will return `true`, event `GameObject` is `null`.
+As default it will return `true`, even if `GameObject` is `null`.
 You can override method `Camera GetCamera()` to use not main Camera to get game object by click on Flow Recorder not from main camera.

 ```c#
 private class CheckStarsCount : ShowHelperBase